Kenya's Ruto says no time to waste after election as rival prepares court challenge | Politics

 "I really want us to know that the expectations of the people of Kenya are huge.
 We don't have the luxury of wasting time," Ruto, currently deputy president, said after meeting elected officials from his alliance at his official residence.
 The 55-year-old did not directly address Odinga's plan to challenge his victory, but said: "If there will be court processes, we will engage because we adhere to the rule of law."

-The election was seen as a test of stability for a close Western ally that hosts regional headquarters of multinational firms, such as Alphabet Inc. The United Nations Environment Programme is headquartered in Nairobi.
-At a separate meeting in the capital, elected officials from Odinga's alliance met to chart their next steps in what is likely to be a bruising legal battle over the election result.
+The election was seen as a test of stability for a close Western ally that hosts regional headquarters of multinational firms such as Alphabet Inc. The United Nations Environment Programme is headquartered in Nairobi.
+At a separate meeting in the capital, elected officials from Odinga's alliance met to chart their next steps in what could be a bruising legal battle.

+In a statement, he accused them of demanding prior to the official declaration that he "moderates the results for purpose of forcing an election re-run".
+"This is tantamount to subverting the constitution and the sovereign will of the people of Kenya," Chebukati said.

-He has gone down this path before, in 2013 and in 2017, when the presidential election result was quashed.
-The court said on Wednesday it was ready to handle any petition and was making preparations just in case.
+Contacted by Reuters, commission vice-chairwoman Juliana Cherera, who has been the dissenters' main spokesperson, declined to respond.
+The Supreme Court said on Wednesday it was ready to handle any petition and was making preparations just in case.

-'NO MONEY' President Uhuru Kenyatta's successor will have to tackle a surge in in food and fuel prices triggered by the war in Ukraine, rising unemployment and a mountain of debt that served to finance development through Kenyatta's 10 years in office.
+'NO MONEY' President Uhuru Kenyatta's successor will have to tackle a surge in food and fuel prices triggered by the war in Ukraine, rising unemployment, and a mountain of debt used to finance development through Kenyatta's 10 years in office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)